 Tim Hortons opens in Liberty

-LIBERTY — The staff of the Tim Hortons on Belmont Avenue celebrated the opening of the new restaurant alongside Liberty officials and the community with a ribbon-cutting ceremony this evening.
+The staff of the Tim Hortons on Belmont Avenue celebrated the new restaurant alongside township officials and the community with a ribbon-cutting ceremony Tuesday evening.

-The restaurant was developed by TH Cleveland, an independent area developer based in Beachwood and is developing seven Tim Hortons locations in Northeast Ohio.
+The restaurant was developed by TH Cleveland, an independent area developer based in Beachwood, near Cleveland.
+The company is developing seven Tim Hortons locations in Northeast Ohio.

-Liberty is home to the first in Trumbull County.
-The restaurant created 52 jobs.

-There also will be a Tim Hortons in Girard and Austintown by the end of the year.
+Jeff Linville, CEO of TH Cleveland, said the Girard location should be opening in June this year, and the Austintown location should be open by the end of the year.

+“We’ve been working on this project for almost two years now,” he said.
+“It’s super to see all this come together to be what I think is a fantastic restaurant.”

+Linville said the new restaurant is lucky to have a great team and looks forward to being part of the community.

 Subscribe Today